COVID-19 patient information

-- If you need groceries ask for contactless delivery from family and food suppliers, if you require medication delivery check with your chemist if they will do contactless delivery or organise with chemist for someone to pick up on your behalf.
+- If you need groceries ask for contactless delivery from family and food suppliers.
+If you require a medication delivery check with your chemist if they will do contactless delivery or organise with the chemist for someone to pick up on your behalf.

-- clean, sanitise, wear a mask and social distance after a negative test has been obtained until day 14 to be safe for everyone.
+- Continue to Clean, sanitise, wear a mask and social distance after a negative test has been obtained for at least 12 days after.

 Management of COVID 19 Positive Isolation:

-*Household contact of a positive case - 7 days quarantine, day 8-14 mask wearing outside of home (indoor and outdoor) and avoid high risk settings and vulnerable people
+*Household contact of a positive case - test immediately and continue testing to day 5 if no symptoms, mask wearing outside of home (indoor and outdoor) and avoid high risk settings and vulnerable people

-*Household-like contact of a positive case (spent 4 hours or more in the same accommodation) - Take a RAT or PCR test at day 6 or if you have any symptoms of Covid 19.
+*Household-like contact of a positive case (spent 4 hours or more in the same accommodation) - Take a RAT or PCR test at day 1 and day 5 of the infected persons quarantine or at any time if you have any symptoms of COVID 19.